 - Some local councils are not obliged to provide pest control treatments to tenants of private and social landlords or housing associations.
 No matter if they receive Housing Benefits or Council Tax Benefits.
 Moreover, some councils provide pest services only if they find it necessary or threatening enough to potentially cause health issues to other residents.

-It is worth remembering that landlords are also responsible for the “public health”, meaning that neighbours and other residents must not be put at risk because a certain homeowner has simply decided not to take care of their property.
+It is worth remembering that landlords are also responsible for “public health”, meaning that neighbours and other residents must not be put at risk because a certain homeowner has simply decided not to take care of their property.

 Diseases are only one of the risks to which people are exposed because of pest infestations.
-Almost any vermin species is also able to cause damage to property and belongings, contaminate foodstuffs, destroy personal or commercial reputation and more.
+Almost any vermin species is also able to cause damage to property and belongings, contaminate foodstuffs, destroy the personal or commercial reputation and more.

 What Are the Most Common Pests that Infest Rental Properties

 The most common pests in the UK are mice, rats, bed bugs, cockroaches, wasps, ants, etc. That being said, some of the pest infestations are easier to notice than others.
-In some cases, the time when the vermin first appeared in a rental property are easy to establish than other pests.
+In some cases, the time when the vermin first appeared in a rental property is easy to establish than other pests.

 Tenants shouldn’t sign a lease before they’ve inspected the property’s condition.
 One inspection can be enough for someone with an eye for details to notice if there are signs of infestation.
-What is more, upon visiting the property, if you spot something in need of a repair or vermin, you can request that your landlord fixes the issues before you sign the lease and move in.
+What is more, upon visiting the property, if you spot something in need of repair or vermin, you can request that your landlord fixes the issues before you sign the lease and move in.